inet-framework/inet/doc/src/users-guide/ch-apps.rst

 UdpSink
 ~~~~~~~

-This module binds an UDP socket to a given local port, and prints the
+This module binds a UDP socket to a given local port and prints the
 source and destination and the length of each received packet.

 .. _ug:sec:apps:udpechoapp: